syntactic/Cognitive-Control-Paradigm-Integration/content/Study Limitations.md

 - **Attribute-Based Bivalence:** A stimulus has multiple, separable perceptual features, each relevant to a different task (e.g., a "blue circle" in a color-shape switching task).
 Resolving this conflict may rely on attentional selection.
 - **Operation-Based Bivalence:** A single, non-decomposable stimulus affords multiple, competing transformations or rules (e.g., the number "64" in a task switching between "add the digits" and "multiply the digits," as in [[Jersild (1927)]]).
 Resolving this conflict may rely more on rule maintenance and inhibition.

-For the sake of a parsimonious design space, this framework does not currently have a dedicated dimension to distinguish between these two sources of ambiguity.
-Both are coded with S-S Congruency: N/A and S-R Congruency: N/A, with the core conflict being captured by the Trial Transition Type (Switch vs. Repeat).
-This is a deliberate abstraction that should be considered when interpreting the results.

-In both cases, physically identical trials yield different behavioral outcomes based on the context in which they are embedded.
-To maintain a tractable and comparable feature set across dozens of studies for the primary PCA, we have made the methodological decision to focus on the properties of the trial types themselves, acknowledging that this excludes the rich and important domain of sequential trial dynamics from the main analysis.
+**Current Abstraction:** Both sources coded identically (S-S/S-R Congruency: N/A), with conflict captured by Trial Transition Type.
+Deliberate simplification for PCA tractability excludes sequential trial dynamics.

 #### Abstraction of Stimulus Type

-Both the Super Experiment and the coding scheme abstract the nature of the stimulus, which sees variation across experimental designs.
-Differences between specific stimulus content or modality (e.g., color, shape, character, auditory tones, semantic content like emotional valence) are **abstracted away** by the current coding schema's dimensions.
-For example, [[Papers/Fischer & Schubert (2008)]] used a modified Flanker task as task 2 in a PRP experiment.
-Notably, the modification was around the stimulus types used in the Flanker task - instead of using arrows which would be typical of a Flanker task, they used words which elicited semantic valence, probing the impact of higher-level semantic processing, which the authors specifically investigated to see if it bypassed central capacity limitations in a way that simpler perceptual processing might not.
+Framework abstracts stimulus content/modality differences (color, shape, auditory, semantic valence).
+Example: [[Papers/Fischer & Schubert (2008)]] used semantic word flankers instead of arrows to probe whether higher-level processing bypasses central capacity limitations.
 #### Limited Granularity for Second Task (Task 2) Internal Features in Dual-Task Paradigms

 The Super Experiment Framework, and the associated coding scheme, is designed to capture the overarching temporal and structural relationships between tasks in dual-task settings, or the target-distractor relationship in single-task interference paradigms.
 However, this design leads to a limited ability to precisely model the internal stimulus characteristics of the **second task (Task 2)** when it is itself a complex stimulus.